Australian Permanent Residency

 Australia continues to experience skill shortages across key sectors, creating strong opportunities for qualified migrants.
 If your background matches a high-demand occupation, your chances of getting a PR invitation increase significantly.

-In 2025, the most in-demand sectors and their average salaries include:
+The most in-demand sectors and their average salaries include:

 Occupation Annual Salary (AUD)